Pinniwallago kanpurensis

 Pinniwallago kanpurensis is the only species in the genus Pinniwallago of the catfish (order Siluriformes) family Siluridae.
+Pinniwallago is very similar in appearance to another silurid genus Wallago but is readily distinguished by the presence of a second dorsal fin.
+No other members of Siluridae have a second dorsal fin or adipose fin.
 This species is known only from Uttar Pradesh, India.
 It reaches a length of about 50 centimetres (20 in).

+A morphological examination of Pinniwallago kanpurensis specimens revealed irregularities in the internal supporting structures of the second dorsal fin.
+This study concluded that these specimens were, in fact, all aberrant specimens of Wallago attu, making P. kanpurensis a junior synonym of that species.